 The European powers in the years leading up to World War I had engaged in a massive arms race, building powerful navies and huge conscript armies.
 America built a creditable navy, but the army barely existed.
 Even after 3 years of fighting in Europe, the United States had not significantly expanded its army.

 America as late as Spring 1917 only had a small volunteer force.
 The United States would have to recruit, train, and equip its army and this would take some time.
 President Wilson's message to Congress requesting a declaration of war contained no specifics about how the war would be waged--least of all any indication of sending a large land army to France.
 Many of the Congressmen who voted for war did not fully understand that America would need to send a large land army to Europe.
-Senate Finace Committee Chairman Thomas S. Martin of Virginia when told by an Army officer testifying before his committee on April 6, 1917,that funds might be needed for operations in France, exclaimed "Good Lord!
+Senate Finace Committee Chairman Thomas S. Martin of Virginia when told by an Army officer testifying before his committee on April 6, 1917, that funds might be needed for operations in France, exclaimed "Good Lord!
 You're not going to send soldiers over there, are you?"
 And this was not what Wilson had intended.
 Wilson had hoped that American war supplies would be sufficent.
 He appears to have thought that the mere threat of an American army would bring the Kaiser to his sences.
 [Burk, p.
 234.]
 When this did not occur and the British and France clamoring for reinforcements, the President had to ask Congress for a miitary conscription law.
+The American Expeditionry Force was born.

 The war exhausted Allies were elated with the American declaration of war.
 Few Europeans who maintained large standing armies understood that America did not have an army in being to commit to battle.
 Declaring war was one thing, creating an army was a very different matter that would take time, time that the hard pressed Allies could scarsely afford.
 The outcome of the War would hinge on whether the Germans could shift forces west from Russia for a final massive offensive faster than the Americans could form and transport an army to France.
 The Kreigsmarine had assured the Reichstag that American troopshops could never get through the U-boat screen.
 General Pershing and a small staff were dispatched to France, but it would be many months before an American Army of any size could be trained and transported to France.
 The European countries that went to War (except Britain) had large well-armed, conscript forces that could be committed to battle in a short period of time.
 The United States did not.
 Camps were opened all over the country.
 The South was a preferred location because of the warmer weather.
 Trainuing was complocated in a snow drift.
 Given the size of the army American was to build.
 Many new camps were set up and opened.
 Baracks began going up, but this took time.
 In many camps tents had to be used because there were no barrcks.
 Some men were shipped to France without training, to be trained by Pershing in France.
 Men volunteered for service.
 This included men of all social classes, including young men from the elite.
 Some 11,000 men from virtually every Harvard class (1887-1921), for example, served in the War, many as volunteers.
 The motivation was patriotism.
 [Nelson] It soon became evident, however, that a draft would be needed to build the massive army that would be needed to to have an impact on the Western Front.
 Fighting the Germans was not like the war with Spain.
 A massive well-equipped and trained army would be needed.
 Congress enacted only the second draft in American history.
 The lack of a conscription law had been one of the attractions that brought immigrants to America.
 The Germans had, however, managed to significantly shift American public opinion.
 Against all odds, the Germans had managed to turn a country desiring to stay out of the War and with immigrant groups even more strongly opposed to war into an enraged enemy that would turn the tide on the Westen Front.
 Amazingly even conscription did not prove an impediment because of incredibly obtuse German actions.
 German mishandling of its relationship with America was even more starteling because America had a huge German mimority opposed to war, as well as a large Irish minority hostile to the British.
 Unlike the British, hoever, the Germans just could noy envision America as a potentially important player im the War.